-A poster showing the college's progress in conserving energy is hung in the dining hall.
-A graph shows that at this time, SMC's total use of energy is approximately .4 megakilowatts lower than the average for the past three years.
-Unfortunately, despite all the propaganda, Bellina says that student response has been marginal "Right now, there are very few students interested," Bellina said.
-"It's hard to keep the whole thing moving." the whole thing moving."
-Despite this, the energy commission is optimistic about the program's future. the program's future.
+A poster showing the college's progress conserving energy is hung in the dining hall.
+A graph shows that at this time, SMC's total use of energy is approximately .4 megakilowatts lower than the average for the past three years Unfortunately, despite all the propaganda, Bellina says that student response has been marginal.
+"Right now, there are very few students interested," Bellina said.
+"It's hard to keep the whole thing moving.
+Despite this, the energy commission is optimistic about the program's future.
 "The program is still in a developmental stage," Bellina said.
-"I expect as time goes on and we accelerate, more students will become aware and interested in what we're doing."
-THE LEATHER BANANA We carry a complete line of Frye boots & accessories - -We do leather repair - -Belts, buckles, jewelery, small luggage items, hats, caps, leather gloves and bags. - -\$5.00 cash discount with your purchase of Frye boots if you mention this ad (offer expires Nov.
+"I expect as time goes on said. and we accelerate, more students will become aware and interested in what we're doing.
+CALL US BEFORE THE HOLIDAY SQUEEZE.

+THE LEATHER BANANA We carry a complete line of Frye boots & accessories -We do leather repair -Belts, buckles, jewelery, small luggage items, hats, caps, leather gloves and bags. -\$5.00 cash discount with your purchase of Frue boots if you mention this ad (offer expires Nov.
 9) 100 CENTER, Mishawaka 259-1060 Law schools to interview Drake University and Creighton University Law Schools will visit the campus tomorrow from 9:00 am until 4:00 pm to interview interested students.
 Those interested in either law school must sign up outside 101 O'Shaughnessy by Thursday evening.
-The interviews are sponsored by the Notre Dame Pre-Law Society.
-Bulimarexia counseling for victims Indiana University at South Bendur Students Counseling Center is trying to organize group counseling sessions for persons suffering from bulimarexia, an affliction in which people consume large amounts of food, then purge the body by induced vomiting or use of laxatives.
+The inter-views are sponsored by the Notre Dame Pre-Law Society.
+Bulimarexia counseling for victims Indiana University at South Bend Student Gounseling Center is trying to organize group counseling sessions for persons suffering from bulimarexia, an affliction in which people consume large amounts of food, then purge the body by induced vomiting or use of laxatives.
 This affliction is especially common among females.
 Anyone who suffers from this ailment and wishes to participate in the IUSB program, should call 237-4474 to set up an appointment.
+Of course, you're going home for the holidays.
+Just like everybody else.
+But if you wait until exam week to get your flight home, you can also be squeezed out by everybody else.
+That's why booking on Continental now is the smartest thing you can do.
+You'll get the flight you want.
+The seat you want.
+And save some bucks on our low discount fares besides.
+So pick up the phone and call Continental or your travel agent today.
+Then, do one other little thing, please.
+Call Mom and let her know you're coming.